-- a.
+a.
 Pricing information is NOT being sought at this Qualification Stage.
-The following information regarding pricing is provided at this stage as background to assist generally with the preparation of tenders. - b.
+The following information regarding pricing is provided at this stage as background to assist generally with the preparation of tenders.

+- b.
 When pricing is sought, for Absolute Availability Contracts all pricing should be tendered on the basis of Standing Charges per day plus Operating Charges per hour of operation.
-If desired, tenderers may also propose alternative models such as the inclusion of a certain number of daily operating hours in the Standing Charge (e.g. "first hour per day free", or similar). - c.
+If desired, tenderers may also propose alternative pricing models.
+One example of an alternative pricing model would be the inclusion of a certain number of daily operating hours in the Standing Charge (e.g. "first hour per day free", or similar). - c.
 For Partial Availability Contracts there will be a number of possibilities for structuring prices.
 One approach could be to apply the Standing Charge only to those days where the Aircraft, with the appropriate notice or agreement, is on Commitment i.e. is actually working or is required to be on standby with perhaps a guaranteed minimum number of such days over the Service Period.
 Alternatively a separate "Commitment Charge" could be applied i.e. a relatively low Standing Charge applies for each day of the Service Period, plus a Commitment Charge for any day the Aircraft is then activated or required to be on standby. - d.
-For Primary Contracts, mobilisation and demobilisation charges/costs must be amortised in (i.e. included within) the Standing Charges. - e.
-For Secondary Contracts, tenderers may, if desired, specify a separate mobilisation charge and/or demobilisation charge that would apply if a Service Period is activated. - f.
-Tenderers are encouraged to tender discounted prices for extensions to the minimum Service Periods (e.g. if the minimum Service Period is 12 weeks, then the Standing Charge for any days that the Service is required in excess of 12 weeks would be reduced). - g.
-Tenderers are encouraged to provide details of additional capabilities that are included in the Contract Price, or optional capabilities that may be available at extra cost. - h.
-When submitting prices, tenderers should note carefully the requirements for fuelling arrangements for each Service, as set out in Appendix 1 and in the Specimen Contract. - i.
+Mobilisation and demobilisation charges/costs must be amortised in (i.e. included within) the Standing Charges. - e.
+Tenderers are encouraged to tender discounted prices for extensions to the minimum Service Periods (e.g. if the minimum Service Period is 12 weeks, then the Standing Charge for any days that the Service is required in excess of 12 weeks would be reduced). - f.
+Tenderers are encouraged to provide details of additional capabilities that are included in the Contract Price, or optional capabilities that may be available at extra cost. - g.
+When submitting prices, tenderers should note carefully the requirements for fuelling arrangements for each Service, as set out in Appendix 1 and in the Specimen Contract. - h.
 It is preferred that prices tendered at Stage 2 be the same for each year of the Contract.
 If a tenderer does choose to apply season-to-season rise and fall adjustments, then the standard CPI model outlined in the Specimen Contract is preferred.
-Alternatively actual prices for each year may be tendered, or the rise and fall may be based on a fixed percentage. - j.
-All prices submitted are required to be in Australian dollars (AUD). - k.
+Alternatively actual prices for each year may be tendered, or the rise and fall may be based on a fixed percentage. - i.
+All prices submitted are required to be in Australian dollars (AUD). - j.
 NAFC has a standard model in the Specimen Contract for varying Operating Charges with fuel price variations.
-Tenderers may opt to fix Operating Charges or use this model.

-- I. NAFC has a standard model in the Specimen Contract for varying prices in line with fluctuations in the currency exchange rate between the Australian dollar (AUD) and the United States dollar (USD).
-Tenderers may opt to fix prices or to use this model. - m.
-The Contractor must take reasonable steps to ensure protection of Contract Prices from general fluctuations in the value of the Australian dollar. - n.
-All prices tendered are required to be quoted on a GST exclusive (i.e. "plus GST") basis, except for the fuel price that may be nominated as a basis for the Operating Charge variation. - o.
-Tenderers are also encouraged to propose appropriate payment settlement discounts for example discounts offered for invoices paid within a specified timeframe.
+Tenderers may opt to fix Operating Charges or use this model. - k.
+All prices tendered are required to be quoted on a GST exclusive (i.e. "plus GST") basis, except for the fuel price that may be nominated as a basis for the Operating Charge variation. - I. Tenderers are also encouraged to propose appropriate payment settlement discounts for example discounts offered for invoices paid within a specified timeframe. - m.
+When pricing is sought as part of Stage 2 Pricing, tenderers should ensure that they submit their most competitive prices.